ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 ### The Purchase Page

 The first step was designing a Bandcamp Gift Cards purchase page.
-Placed in the Bandcamp’s branded pages section of the site, the page would be linked from the in the header (during the holidays) and in the footer (all year round.)
+Placed in the Bandcamp’s branded pages section of the site, the page would be linked from the header (during the holidays) and in the footer (all year round.)

 <p style="font-size: 94%; color: #777777; margin-top: 35px; font-style: italic;"> Final design for the Bandcamp Gift Cards purchase page, desktop and mobile web.
 Note: considering the deadline, we decided not to offer gift cards through the app.</p>